FINANCIAL INFORMATION: Winter Session - 2018

 CANCELLATION, WITHDRAWAL AND REFUND POLICIES

-Students who advance register for the Winter Session will be assessed charges via our My Finances online billing site.
+Students who advance register for the Winter Session will be assessed charges via our My Finances online billing and payment system.
 Advance registered students who later decide not to attend must drop their courses

 Financial Aid Recipient Withdrawals: